JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8011 days**.

-And here is a just a random fact -  **When Nylons first went on sale in the United States in 1940, four million pairs were sold in only a few days**.
+And here is a just a random fact -  **In 1969, the American side of Niagara Falls was stopped completely for several months**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)